tgaborit/MSPnet/README.md

 # EE579-IFTT

-This project consists in the implementation of a **if this then that** functionality.
+This project consists in the implementation of a **"if this, then that"** functionality.
 Devices based on a MSP430 microcontroller are able to send inputs and receive outputs to any similar device connected to the system based on a web-based server.
 The logic defining the inputs and outputs is configurable by the user.

 ## Tree view